jbarndt/fcbh-dataset-io/README.md

 In order to produce an audio, the text is first parsed into sentence/voice segments, and then the audio of that text is recorded by an actor speaking.
 These audio and text segments are later checked and rechecked by people to insure the correctness of the audio, and then repaired or rerecorded when necessary.
 This appears to be the best source, although at this moment, it is unclear what data will be gotten from Context, and what data will be gotten from the Vessel system, or the older Excel spreadsheet.

 It is also essential that the input source includes usfm style codes, because these codes identify many different kinds of titles, section heading, and cross references which not part of the scripture canon, and are not be included in all language translations.
-It is not possible to correctly align script segments from one language to the next without identifing these non-verse text segments.
+It is not possible to correctly align script segments from one language to the next without identifying these non-verse text segments.

 ## Data Structures

-At this time a single denormalized table is recommended to store the data.
-If a normalized database design were employed, the time involved in reworking the database design as this experimental process evolved could be excessive.

-If I were to normalize the tables, they might be language, book, chapter, script, word, and encoding models.
+At this time I suggest having a single de-normalized table for script records that also contains the script data, but also contains all of the identifying information about language, book, and chapter.
+The other table is a normalized table of word records.

-### Audio Word Record
+### Audio Script Record

-+ id
++ script_id
 + language_id
 + language_iso
 + language_name